xlaefz/LAHacks2017/jackie-twilio-notifications/README.md

 To launch the application, you can use `node .` in the project's root directory.

-To send notifications, connect to the endpoint at http://SERVER_IP:3000/request, make a x-www-form-urlencoded POST request, with parameters specified as PHONE_NUMBER = NAME_OF_USER.
+To send notifications, connect to the endpoint at http://SERVER_IP:3000/request, make an application/x-www-form-urlencoded POST request, with parameters specified as PHONE_NUMBER = NAME_OF_USER.
 The telephone format must be a 11-digit number starting with +1, followed by 1 digit country code, 3 digit area code, and 7 digit phone number.
 As an example, ```+12345678910```

+For Swift3 users, take a look at  ```gist.request.swift``` in the same directory.

 Modified from the [Twilio example repo](https://github.com/TwilioDevEd/server-notifications-node)